Countly/countly-sdk-documentation/java/next.md

   put("_logs", "main page");
 }};

-Countly.backendMode().recordException("device-id", "message", "stacktrace", segmentation, crashDetails, null);
+Countly.instance().backendM().recordException("device-id", "message", "stacktrace", segmentation, crashDetails, null);
 </code></pre>
 <p>
   You may also pass an instance of an exception instead of the message and the